cmdr-nova/cmdr-nova.github.io/_posts/2025-02-05-the-time-to-leave-reddit-was-two-years-ago.md

     - "Socialmedia"
 tag: [reddit, socialmedia, oligarchy]
 ---
-Two years ago, <a href="https://zuplo.com/blog/2024/10/01/reddit-api-guide" target="_blank">Reddit decided to follow in the footsteps of Twitter (and Elon Musk)</a>, and restricted access to its API *mostly* only to those who paid for it (aside from small personal-use projects).
+Two years ago, <a href="https://zuplo.com/blog/2024/10/01/reddit-api-guide" target="_blank">Reddit decided to follow in the footsteps of Twitter (and Elon Musk)</a>, and restricted access to its API, allowing usage *mostly* only to those who paid for it (aside from small personal-use projects).
 This is what ended up spawning the ActivityPub alternative to Reddit, <a href="https://join-lemmy.org/" target="_blank">Lemmy</a>.
 But, this was only the beginning of the wider and rapid enshitification of *all* corporate-controlled social media.

 What we have today, *is much worse*.